awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_invitations.md

    }
    ```

-1. Create an IAM role in each member account you want to be managed by your GuardDuty master account\.
-This role must have the same name as the role created in step 1, it should allow the master account as a trusted entity, and it should have the same **AmazonGuardDutyFullAccess** managed policy described previously\.
+1. Create an IAM role in each member account you want to be managed by your GuardDuty administrator account\.
+This role must have the same name as the role created in step 1, it should allow the administrator account as a trusted entity, and it should have the same **AmazonGuardDutyFullAccess** managed policy described previously\.

 1. Launch a new Amazon Linux instance with an attached role that has the following trust relationship that allows the instance to assume a service role\.